modcomlearning/CyberTestSystem/README.md

 9. Educate Developers<br>
 Ensure that developers are educated about security best practices and understand the common vectors for XSS attacks and how to prevent them.

+### Input Sanitization.
+Open your app.py and improve the /add route. by sanitizing user input in two variables namely message_title and message_body.

+In Terminal install. <br>

+         pip3 install bleach

+Then update your /add route to look like below <br>

+      # IMPORT BLEACH BELOW
+      import bleach
+      @app.route("/add", methods = ['POST', 'GET'])
+      def add():
+         # Is anyone logged in?
+         if 'userrole' in session:
+            # We retrieve the user who is logged in and the role
+            role = session['userrole']
+            # If its user, we access Add Page
+            if role == "user":
+                  if request.method =='POST':
+                     # UPDATE BELOW CODES, WE SANITIZE THE INPUTS
+                     message_title = bleach.clean(request.form['message_title'])
+                     message_body = bleach.clean(request.form['message_body'])

+                     # we now save our message_title, message_body to database
+                     connection = pymysql.connect(host='localhost', user='root', password='',
+                                                database='CyberTestSystem')

+                     cursor = connection.cursor()
+                     # create an insert query to insert data to shop_users
+                     cursor.execute('insert into messages(message_title,message_body)values(%s,%s)',
+                                 (message_title, message_body))
+                     connection.commit() # write the record to the table return render_template('add.html', success='Thank you for Registering.')
+                  else:
+                     return render_template('add.html')
+            else:
+                  return render_template("signin.html", message  = "Access Denied, Login in as a User.")
+         else:
+            return redirect('/signin')

+Delete the injected codes from the database, Login as a user, Post below message containing JS code, Post to database.

+         I was requesting for an off.
+          <script>alert("Hello JS");</script>
+         Thank you.

+Confirm in your database, messages table.
+Notice that the JS code is Sanitized,Its not saved as Code. i.e the < > signs have been replaced by &lt  and  &gt respectively, This removes JS capabilities. <br>

+Similary, Login as admin and view messages, Notice the Messages are well Viewed as they way it was Posted.
+END